-The exhibition may be one of the six units of inquiry during the final year, or it may stand outside of the programme of inquiry to explore a global issue or that opportunity may cross transdisciplinary themes.
+The exhibition may be one of the six units of inquiry during the final year, or it may stand outside of the programme of inquiry to explore a global issue or opportunity that may cross all transdisciplinary themes.
 It may run concurrently with other units or be contained within a specific time frame during the year.
-All exhibitions are student-initiated. designed, and collaborative.
+All exhibitions are student-initiated, designed, and collaborative.